rpeterson/Scrumly/ReadMe.md

 Description
 -----------
-A light weight view of Sprint.ly data for more efficiently running stand-ups/scrums.
+A lightweight view of Sprint.ly data for more efficiently running stand-ups/scrums.

 Setup
 -----